Is The AES Corp (AES) Set to Underperform? Analyzing the Factors

 Company Overview

-The AES Corp, with a market cap of $9.99 billion and sales of $12.95 billion, is a global power company.
+The AES Corp, with a market cap of $9.9 billion, is a global power company.
 Its current generation portfolio as of year-end 2022 consists of over 32 gigawatts of generation including renewable energy (46%), gas (32%), coal (20%), and oil (2%).
 AES has majority ownership and operates six electric utilities distributing power to 2.6 million customers.
-The company's operating margin stands at 17.97%.
+The company has reported sales of $12.95 billion and an operating margin of 17.97%.

 Financial Strength Analysis